text-machine-lab/uml_nlp_class_2018/hw2/README.md

 1. Loading the data
 2. Building a neural language model using a recurrent neural network cell provided by PyTorch
 3. Implementing the GRU cell from scratch
-4. [Optional] Train a language model on Donald Trump's speeches

 ## Structure of this template